-The IEC standard includes specific practices for calibrating point-to-point accuracy, linearity, attenuation, power output and delay, among other attributes.
-Given the complexity, OTDR calibration is best reserved for OTDR equipment manufacturers or certified calibration labs.
+The IEC standard includes specific practices for calibrating point-to-point accuracy, linearity, attenuation, power output and delay.
+Given the complexity, OTDR calibration is best left to OTDR equipment manufacturers or certified calibration labs.

 The Future of OTDR Testing

-Providing more functionality, accuracy and resolution at a lower price point is an ongoing challenge.
-Improvement in OTDR auto test algorithms may lower the barrier to entry for technicians and increase acceptance.
-Similarly, improvements related to overcoming reflectance overload issues inherent to short cable runs may help to expand the application of OTDR technology into new arenas.
+Providing more functionality, accuracy, and resolution at a lower price point is an ongoing challenge.
+Improvement in OTDR auto test algorithms is continuing to lower the barrier of entry for technicians and increase acceptance.
+Improvements related to reflectance overload issues with short cable runs may help to expand the use of OTDR technology into new arenas.